ViniGuiRodri/Vtool-CLI/README.md

 # Vtool

-To start using the script, clone this project to your computer and double click in "Vtool.bat".
+To start using the script, clone or download this project to your computer and open "Vtool.bat".